brego/prank/README.markdown

 *  Object Oriented design as basis of functionality, functions as syntax sugar and helpers for common tasks.
 There's nothing wrong with sugar.

-*  Clever use of Lambda/Closures and smart static methods when applicable.
+*  Clever use of Closures and smart static methods when applicable.

 Usage
 =====